wuyongzheng/pin-instat/README.md

 55
 ```

-The program executed by PIN should behave the same as we run it directly, except that the former is a lot (5 to 20 times) slower.
-The profiling information is saved in `instat.tsv`.
-The file is a tab-separated-value file.
+The program when executed by PIN should behave the same as when we run it
+directly, except that the former is a lot (5 to 20 times) slower.
+The profiling information is saved in `instat.tsv`, a tab-separated-values file.

 Here is the part for `fibo()`